weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

-**Note:** This example uses Digital Ocean, but you can just as easily create these two instances in AWS or whatever your favorite cloud provider is.
+**Note:** This example uses Digital Ocean, but you can just as easily create these three instances in AWS or whatever your favorite cloud provider is.

 ## Set Up Droplets in Digital Ocean